 SIMPLE DRESSED SALAD

-In a bowl, combine the diced tomato, the diced cucumber, ½ the chopped parsley, a drizzle of olive oil, a sweetener (to taste), a splash of water, and seasoning.
+In a bowl, combine the tomato, Cucumber, ½ the parsley, a drizzle of olive oil, a sweetener, a splash of water, and seasoning.
 Set aside.

-Place a pan over medium-high heat with a drizzle of oil.
-Pat the ostrich dry with paper towel.
+Return the pan to medium-high heat with a drizzle of oil.
+Pat the Ostrich dry with paper towel.
 When hot, fry the ostrich until browned, 1-2 minutes (shifting occasionally).
 In the final 30 seconds, baste with the BBQ sauce.
 Remove from the pan, reserving any pan juices, and season.

 DONE ALREADY?

-Plate up the roasted potatoes and the BBQ ostrich drizzled with any remaining pan juices.
-Serve the cucumber & tomato salad on the side.
-Garnish it all with the remaining parsley.
+Plate up the roasted potatoes and the BBQ Ostrich drizzled with any remaining pan juices.
+Serve the Cucumber and tomato salad on the side.
+Garnish it all with the remaining parsley and the seed mix.

 BEGIN WITH BABY POTATOES